SamiaAurin/nextjs/README.md

 or
 http://localhost:3000/hotel-details/juneau-vacation-home/1731921707038

 This will display a frontend page showing the hotel details, such as title, description, images, and amenities, rooms descriptions.
-The layout and design of the page are based on the structure and style detailed in the **`Lameridian - Your Hotel Guide.pdf`** file, which can be found in the **`frontend` folder**.
+The layout and design of the page are based on the structure and style detailed in the **`Lameridian - Your Hotel Guide.pdf`** file, which can be found in the **`frontend/public` folder**.

 ### Frontend Page
-The **`Lameridian - Your Hotel Guide.pdf`** file, located in the `frontend` folder, provides a visual guide on how the frontend page should look, including:
+The **`Lameridian - Your Hotel Guide.pdf`** file, located in the `frontend/public` folder, provides a visual guide on how the frontend page should look, including:
 - How hotel details are presented
 - Layout for the images and descriptions
 - General styling and structure

 ### Unit Tests
-Please Read **`UnitTest.pdf`** for necessary install dependencies and file configurations.
+Please Read **`UnitTest.pdf`** which can be found in the **`frontend/public` folder** for necessary install dependencies and file configurations.

 To run the unit tests for the project, use the following command: